 It is constructed with nice smooth sleek looking Hydrobloc full-grain and waxed leather that’s durable and waterproof.

 The entire top side of the boot is one piece of leather that’s really durable and it’s tanned to enhance the water resistance, the durability and the overall life of the boot.

 The hardware on the boot has a high-resistance treatment so it’s riveted through that leather.

 The Zamberlan offers full waterproof protection and if the wax exterior treatment on the leather starts to wet out or allow water to absorb a little bit, you do have that GORE-TEX to enhance the waterproofing of the shoe.

-As it is a full grain leather, you should treat or condition the leather occasionally during use just to make sure you get the longest possible life out of the boot.
+As it is full-grain leather, you should treat or condition the leather occasionally during use just to make sure you get the longest possible life out of the boot.